 It’s hard for businesses to know how much competitive intelligence they need.
 And the realities for getting that information are often much trickier than you expect.
 So it's easy for a company to start out optimistic about the competitive intelligence process, but to quickly become derailed when the challenges of information gathering appear.

 By the way - let's assume that you are not looking at dumpster-diving or phone-tapping.
 (If you are, this post will not help).

 The first step is to make a list of what competitive information you’d like.
 And then divide that list into ‘nice to have’ and ‘need to have’.

-Start with basic information like who the competition is and their characteristics.
+Start with basic information like the names of the competitors and their characteristics.